-Two trenches (LTTR001 and LYTR002) approximately 100m apart were excavated across the Mt Lyell North mineralised zone (Figure 6).
+As previously reported, two trenches (LTTR001 and LYTR002) approximately 100m apart were excavated across the Mt Lyell North mineralised zone (Figure 3).
 The trenches intersected disseminated arsenopyrite with thin grey quartz veins.
-A sample of quartz veins from both trenches was crushed and panned, with both samples containing fine visible gold.
+A sample of quartz veins from both trenches was crushed and panned, with both samples containing fine visible gold (refer press release dated 14 October 22).

-LYTR001 exposed an 7m thick mineralisedmineralised zone (Figure 7).
-The outcrop was sampled at 1m intervals, with the rock description and assay results shown in Table 1.
-The intersection averaged 7m @ 13.8g/t Au, with 1m grades as high as 25g/t Au.
+LYTR001 exposed an 7m thick mineralised zone that averaged 7m @ 13.8g/t Au, with 1m grades as high as 25g/t Au.
 The true thickness of the intersection is interpreted to be around 5m.

-LYTR002 exposed an 8m thick mineralisedmineralised zone (Figure 8).
-The outcrop was sampled at 1m intervals, with the rock description and assay results shown in Table 2.
-The intersection averaged 8m @ 6.3g/t Au, with 1m grades as high as 29.7g/t Au.
+LYTR002 exposed an 8m thick mineralised zone that averaged 8m @ 6.3g/t Au, with 1m grades as high as 29.7g/t Au.
 The true thickness of this intersection is also interpreted to be around 5m.